Do It Anyway (Jade Eagleson song): Background

 While Eagleson did not write the song, he stated that it "deeply resonates" with him, and that he felt as though it was written about him.
 Eagleson stated that he "grew up always being country and being very true to that even though a lot of people made fun of that back in the day, but it’s cool now, which is awesome".
 Eagleson described the writers of the song, Ashley Gorley, Chase McGill, and Matt Jenkins, as "legends", calling it an "added bonus" to be able to record a song of theirs.

 In a press release, Jake Worthington remarked that it was an "easy yes" when Eagleson asked him to join on a new version of the song, stating that he was an Eagleson's style of music, which Worthington termed "good ole country music".
 Eagleson told Beatroute that he was "really excited" to have Worthington on the song, as they shared a similar rural background.

 Critical reception

 Mary Claire Crabtree of Whiskey Riff opined that Eagleson and Worthington are "two of the smoothest voices in country music", and referred to "Do It Anyway" as a "magical duet" that is a "nod to old-school traditions".
-Madeleine O'Connell of Country Now stated that Eagleson "couldn't have selected a better duet partner than Worthington", noting how both artist have "built a career on staying true to themselves in their music".
+Madeleine O'Connell of Country Now stated that Eagleson "couldn't have selected a better duet partner than Worthington", noting how both artists have "built a career on staying true to themselves in their music".

 An uncredited review from Country Evolution called "Do It Anyway" described the original solo version as a "classic honky-tonk anthem that showcases Eagleson’s powerful vocals and prowess".
 The author also spoke positively about the use of the fiddle in the song, while opining that "Eagleson and Worthington’s voices blend seamlessly, creating a rich and harmonious sound that evokes the classic country duets of the 90s".